Shake it Off: Protecting Your Garden in Winter

-It has begun, Colorado, and not just in our mountain communities.
+It has begun, and not just in our mountain communities.
 Snow has fallen and the shoveling season has begun.
-We know, we’re dreading it too, but that driveway isn’t going to clear itself, so get out your shovel and get to shovelin’.
+We know, no one is pleased by the difficulties arising, but that driveway isn’t going to clear itself, so get out your shovel and get to shovelin’.
 And, while you’re out there, take a look around your garden and make sure your delicate shrubs and plants aren’t being weighed down by too much snow.

 No doubt your garden is picturesque and romantic when it is covered in a blanket of white snow, but not every plant appreciates this winter wonderland as much as you.
 Clearing snow from your plants requires a little more finesse and a delicate hand than a vigorous shoveling of your driveway and sidewalk.
-Remember, your plants are living things, and should always be handled with care.What’s a little snow on your ornamental shrubberies in your garden?
+Remember, your plants are living things, and should be handled with care during any season.What’s a little snow on your ornamental shrubberies in your garden?
 Isn’t it just moisture that will help feed the plant and keep it hydrated?
-Sure, and if the snow immediately melts, the no harm no foul.
+Sure, and if the snow immediately melts, then no harm no foul.
 What you should be concerned with is heavy snowfall that lands on delicate plants where it freezes and damages the branches.

 To avoid this problem, gently lift up the branch, either using your own hands or for heavier branches, use a stick, broom or shovel to gently lift and shake off the piles of snow.
 Start at the tip of the branch, since this is the more delicate and fragile area.

 If it is already freezing, wait until the temperatures once again go above the freezing point.
 Snow frozen onto branches is hard to shake off.
 Wait until it melts a little and then proceed to shake it off so you don’t risk damaging the branches.